keylat160/Yummkey/README.md

 ## Issues
 Ingredients and Directions should be in the database.

-Had issues with connecting the front-end with the backend.
+Had issues with connecting the front-end with the back-end.

 ## I Want to add